Variational Inference for Acceleration of SN Ia Photometric Distance Estimation with BayeSN: The BayeSN Model

 The full details of the \textsc{BayeSN} model can be found in \citet{mandel22}, with subsequent model developments discussed in \citet{thorp21}, \citet{ward22} and \citet{Grayling2024}.
 In summary, \textsc{BayeSN} is a hierarchical Bayesian model for the spectral energy distributions (SEDs) of Type Ia supernovae (SNe Ia). \textsc{BayeSN} defines a forward model for SN Ia light curves including a fixed spectral template \citep{hsiao07, hsiao09}, a functional principal component-based representation of intrinsic SED variation, a physically-motivated parametric model for host galaxy dust extinction \citep{fitzpatrick99}, and a model for residual spectro-temporal perturbations.
 Throughout this work, we use the version of the model trained by \citet{thorp21} -- hereafter the \citetalias{thorp21} model -- using data from the Foundation Supernova Survey \citep{foley18, jones19}.
 These data are described further in Section \ref{foundation_section}.

 In the \textsc{BayeSN} model \citep[following][eq.\ 12]{mandel22}, the host dust-extinguished rest-frame SED $S_s(t,\lambda_r)$, of a supernova $s$, is defined by

 with reference to a spectral template $S_0(t,\lambda_r)$ \citep{hsiao07, hsiao09}, as a function of rest-frame phase $t$ (relative to the time of maximum $B$-band brightness), and wavelength $\lambda_r$.
-Here, the supernova-level latent parameters are: a light curve shape parameter/functional principal component score $\theta_1^s$; the $V$-band dust extinction $A_V^s$; a time- and wavelength-dependent residual perturbation function $\epsilon_s(t,\lambda_r)$; and a ``gray'' ($t$- and $\lambda_r$-independent) magnitude offset $\delta M_s$.
+Here, the supernova-level latent parameters are: a light curve shape parameter/functional principal component score $\theta_1^s$; the $V$-band dust extinction $A_V^s$; a time- and wavelength-dependent residual perturbation function $\epsilon_s(t,\lambda_r)$; and a ``gray'' ($t$- and $\lambda_r$-independent) magnitude offset $\delta M_s$. \bayesn{}'s $\theta_1^s$ parameter correlates with the slope of the SED surface and the width-luminosity relation in the optical \citep{mandel22} and is closely related to the $\Delta m_{15}$ parameter (i.e.\ the decline in magnitude in the 15 days following peak; see discussion in appendix E of \citealp{Grayling2024}).
 The population-level hyperparameters are: a warping function applied to the mean SED $W_0(t,\lambda_r)$; the first functional principal component $W_1(t,\lambda_r)$; and the \citet{fitzpatrick99} dust law $\xi(A_V; R_V)$.
 The overall normalization factor is fixed $M_0\equiv-19.5$.
 The dust law slope parameter can be assumed to be the same for all SNe \citep[as in][]{mandel22, thorp2024}, or allowed to vary on a supernova-by-supernova basis \citep[as in][]{thorp21, thorp22, thorp2024, Grayling2024}.
 The \textsc{BayeSN} model flux for a supernova $s$ in a passband $b$ is given by Eq.\ 6 in \citet{mandel22}:

 Here, $\mu_s$ is the SN distance modulus, $z_s$ is the redshift, $A_{V,s}^\text{MW}$ is the Milky Way dust extinction along the SN's line of sight (based on the \citealp{galaxy_dust} dust maps), $\xi^\text{MW}$ is the Milky Way dust extinction law \citep{fitzpatrick99}, $Z\equiv27.5$ is a fixed zero-point (equal to that of SNANA; \citealp{snana}), and $\mathbb{B}_b$ is the normalized transmission function of band $b$.
 The integral in Eq.\ \ref{eq:bayesnflux} is taken over all rest frame wavelengths observable by band $b$.